NickColley/design-of-forms/src/evolving-a-design/simplifying-entries/index.md

 Section 1.
 My present employer is, blank field.
 His address, blank field.
-I am employed as (please give your exact job, for example, engineer's fitter, builder's labourer, costing clerk), blank field.
+I am employed as (please give your exact job, for example, engineer’s fitter, builder’s labourer, costing clerk), blank field.
 I have been in this job for, blank field, weeks.
 Section 2.
 Checkbox field, I have had no other work since leaving the Unit.